microsoft/solution-accelerator-many-models/README.md

 ## Contents

+In this repo, you'll train and score a forecasting model for each orange juice brand and for each store at a (simulated) grocery store.
+By the end, you'll have forecasted sales by using 11,973 models to predict sales for the next few weeks.

+The data used in this sample is simulated based on the [Dominick's Orange Juice Dataset](http://www.cs.unitn.it/~taufer/QMMA/L10-OJ-Data.html#(1)), sales data from a Chicago area grocery store.

+The functionality is broken into the following folders designed to be run step by step:
 | Folder       | Description                                |
 |-------------------|--------------------------------------------|
 | `00_Environment_Setup`             | Configures your environment including deploying compute for training and configuring your blob storage for logging                         |